unnikked/cloudflare-dns-manager/README.md

 cloudflare-dns-manager
 ======================

-A simple script written in bash to manage DNS Zones using Cloudflare API to make a DDNS service for your machine.
+A simple script written in bash to manage DNS Zones using Cloudflare API in order to use it as DDNS service for your machine.

 This script relies on the utility written by _stedolan_.